 Dr. Stephen Porges a researcher and scientist emphasizes the importance of bidirectional neurofeedback between body and brain.
-Porges emphasizes the importance of relating to another human from a bottom-up perspective instead of a top-down.
+Porges emphasizes the importance of relating to another human from a bottom-up perspective instead of a top-down one.
 He explains that many western therapies have been designed around the idea of top-down.
 Cognitive therapies are based on thinking rather than feeling or focusing on internal sensations.
 He poses the question; What if we have it wrong?
-What if our nervous system sends a signal to the brain which then creates the feelings and visceral reactions?
+What if our nervous system sends a signal to the brain which then creates feelings and visceral reactions?

 For this reason, he studied the two branches of the Vagus that were important for understanding the freeze response known to be on the continuum of immobilization response